krishnendusukumar/kron-jobs/SETUP_GUIDE.md

 ---

-🎉 **Congratulations!** Your PingJobs LinkedIn scraper is now ready to use!
+🎉 **Congratulations!** Your KronJob LinkedIn scraper is now ready to use!